System Archetypes – A Facilitator’s Guide

-- Archetypes are commonly occurring combinations of two or more reinforcing and balancing loops
+- System archetypes are commonly recurring configurations of two or more reinforcing and balancing feedback loops that generate recognisable patterns of behaviour over time.

 | Name of Archetype | Description |